 This would be a perfect case to be reviewed by a Citizen’s Oversight Committee.

 What did CPS do to protect those two children?
 Though District Attorney Steve Wagstaffe said the children — who suffered cuts and bruises but no fractures — were allegedly taken into custody by Child Protective Services immediately after the incident, he said their current location is not known by his office.

 San Mateo County has a Domestic Violence Protocol signed by all Police Departments was it followed?

 Zainali Jaffer case 17NF012415A was arrested in the backyard of his home in Hillsborough October 15, 2017 at 4AM.
 Police found him fully naked straddling his 3 year old son pressing his face into his genitals.
-He was charged with a lewd act ( oral copulation) on one of his children, child abuse and battery on a police officer and emergency personnel.
-His who was also assaulted father called the police.
+He was Arrested for Attempted Murder (Not Charged Why?) charged with a lewd act ( oral copulation) on one of his children, child abuse and battery on a police officer and emergency personnel.
+His father who was also assaulted called the police.